Carson-Spaniel/Smart-Dash-Interface/readme.md

 ## Configuration

 - **Environment Variables**:
-  - `DEV`: Set to `True` for development/testing mode, `False` for production.
   - `PI`: Set to `True` if running on Raspberry Pi with Bluetooth, `False` for other platforms.

 - **Fonts**:
   - The script uses digital-7.ttf font for text rendering.
-Ensure it's in the same directory or update font paths.
+Ensure it's in the correct directory or update font paths.

 - **Bluetooth Connection**:
   - Configure the correct port for the Bluetooth connection (`port = "/dev/rfcomm0"` for Raspberry Pi, `"COM5"` for Windows).